martinbean/laravel-menu-builder/README.md

 Take a look at the `UnorderedListPresenter` class source for an example of how to implement these methods.

+#### Displaying menus in your templates

+The `Menu` model is added to Laravel’s container and exposed via a facade, making it available in your templates.
+To render a menu, you can simply call:

+	{!!
+Menu::build(1) !!}

+where the first parameter is the ID (primary key value) of the menu you wish to render.
+There is also an optional second parameter which is the presenter class you wish to use if you don’t want to use the default `UnorderedListPresenter` class.

 ### CRUD

 You’ll also need to implement your own <abbr title="Create, Read, Update, Delete">CRUD</abbr> routines for building menus.